Windows exporter metrics

 v2.1.9

-In the following configuration file, the input plugin _windows_exporter_metrics collects _metrics every 2 seconds and exposes them through our Prometheus Exporter output plugin on HTTP/TCP port 2021.
+In the following configuration file, the input plugin windows_exporter_metrics collects metrics every two seconds and exposes them through the Prometheus Exporter output plugin on HTTP/TCP port 2021.

 # Node Exporter Metrics + Prometheus Exporter